Fulldome Planetarium Experiences Inspired by Pink Floyd

 These performances of eternally popular music are adults-only events, for ages 18+ and tickets cost £16pp.

 There are a number of wheelchair access seats available.
-Please contact our Call Centre team if you require an access ticket.
+Please get in touch with our Contact Centre team if you require an access ticket.

 Don't just take our word for it!
 Keep scrolling down for more reviews of these incredible experiences...